angelinopersia/papofic/src/models/README.md

 - The **Reason**'s first 3 letters \*
 - The **Number**

-Those parts are concatenated together in that same order.
+Those parts are concatenated together in that same order and in uppercase.

 \* _If the first 3 letters of a newly created reason already exist for another reason, include the next letter to differentiate them (i.e. the first 4 letters, and so on...)_